 Expect the eclectic.
-From time to time, I’ll share updates on my new writing project or our next European tour.
+From time to time, I’ll share updates on my new writing project or future tours of Europe.
 More often, I’ll reflect on some aspect of faith, history, or both that grows out of my experience teaching college students, speaking to older audiences, or just being a Christian in 21st century America.

 Whatever the topic, my goals as a writer are to be thoughtful and thought-provoking, informative and empathetic, principled and nuanced.

 Paid subscribers get full access to the newsletter and archive, and have the ability to comment on posts.
 Free subscribers still receive three posts per week, including every Saturday links wrap and Sunday devotional reflection.

 You won’t have to worry about missing anything.
 Every new edition of the newsletter goes directly to your inbox.